learn-co-curriculum/dsc-python-essentials-lab/README.md

-Replace `None` with appropriate code so the info printout is correct
+In the cell below, delete `None` and replace it with appropriate code so the info printout is correct

-(Instead of `None`, you should have code to find the number of entries in the `reviews` list, i.e. the size or length of the list)
+(In other words: when you're done, you should have code to find the number of entries in the `reviews` list, i.e. the size or length of the list)

 ```python